 Dr. Pawlowicz completed a full coverage survey of Songo

 Mnara Island, in 2013, and will continue this work in

 Dr. Sarah Walshaw (Simon Fraser University, Canada)

 Sediments from all excavations were floated for macrobotanical remains, which are currently under analysis.

-Faunal analyses are ongoing, focusing on fish (Ms. Morales) and other animals (Dr. Biginagwa).
+Faunal analyses are ongoing, focusing on fish (Quintana Morales) and other animals (Prendergast).

 ARCHITECTURAL AND TOPOGRAPHIC SURVEY

 Prof. Heinz Ruther (Zamani Project, University of Cape Town, South Africa)The site was re-surveyed using a Total Station with EDM in 2009 and 2011.
 These data are being combined with the results of laser scanning and GPS survey conducted by Prof. Ruther.

 Intertidal survey at Songo Mnara was carried out in 2011; Dr Pollard is exploring the maritime landscape of the island, building on a background of similar research at Kilwa Kisiwani and along the Tanzanian coast.